JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### `emitter.once()`

-Adds a callback function that’s called when an event is emitted for the first time after registering this.
+Adds a callback function that's called when an event is emitted for the first time after registering this.
 This callback is only going to be called once, never again.

 const EventEmitter = require('events')
 const ee = new EventEmitter()